Yihenew21/credit-risk-model/README.md

   - Linting with Flake8.
   - Unit tests with pytest.
   - Docker build and container startup with `docker-compose`.
-  - Logs verification (API health check temporarily skipped).
+  - Logs verification (API health check temporarily skipped due to MLflow dependency).
 - Containerized the FastAPI app with Docker:
   - Used `docker-compose.yml` to set `working_dir: /app` and `PYTHONPATH=/app`.
   - Added MLflow fallback in `src/api/main.py` with `USE_MLFLOW=false` for CI.